Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlDatabaseSensitivityClassification.md

 ```

 ## DESCRIPTION
-The Get-AzSqlDatabaseSensitivityClassification cmdlet gets the current sensitivity labels and information types of columns in the database.
+The Get-AzSqlDatabaseSensitivityClassification cmdlet returns the current sensitivity labels and information types of columns in the database.

 ## EXAMPLES